okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-amr-claims-mapping/main/index.md

 ## Troubleshoot

-An **Access denied** error is caused by one of the following:
+An **Access denied** error occurs because of:

 * Improper policy configuration
-* Improperly formatted attribute/claim from the IdP
+* Improper attribute/claim format from the IdP
-* Improperly configured IdP (the IdP didn’t challenge a factor that’s required by the sign-on policy.)
+* Improper IdP configuration (the IdP didn’t challenge a factor that the sign-on policy requires.)

 ## Limitations